mesosphere/dcos-docs-site/pages/1.12/release-notes/1.12.4/index.md

     For more information about using Docker images with DC/OS Universal Container Runtime (UCR), see [Universal Container Runtime](/1.13/deploying-services/containerizers/ucr/).

 ## Metrics
-- COPS-3279, COPS-3576, DCOS-37703, DCOS-37703, DCOS-39703 - This release corrects service endpoint values and service address-based statistics that are returned when the `statsd` metrics input plugin is enabled.<!--Also in previous RN, 1.12.4-->
+- Corrects the service endpoint values and service address-based statistics that are returned when the `statsd` metrics input plugin is enabled (COPS-3279, COPS-3576, DCOS-37703, DCOS-37703, DCOS-39703).<!--Also in previous RN, 1.12.4-->

+- Adds HTTP request time and HTTP request size metrics for Metronome-scheduled jobs (DCOS_OSS-5020).

+- Enables framework names to be properly decoded in metric tags (DCOS_OSS-5039).

+    Mesos masters allow spaces in framework names by using percent-encoding (%20) of the framework name.
+This release updates the Telegraf plugin to enable it to decode the framework name and export metrics with the correct tags.

+- Fixes issues that caused some DC/OS components to crash when the `/tmp` directory is mounted using the `noexec` option (DCOS-53077).

 ## Networking
-- COPS-3585 - In previous releases, a deadlock or race condition might prevent one or more nodes in a cluster from generating a routing table that forwards network traffic through Marathon load balancing properly.
+- Resolves a deadlock or race condition that could prevent one or more nodes in a cluster from generating a routing table that forwards network traffic through Marathon load balancing properly (COPS-3585).

     Problems with routing tables and network connectivity can lead to the following issues:

     - Incomplete network overlay configuration on certain nodes.
     - Incomplete VIP/IPVS/L4LB configuration on certain nodes.